 7.6 - If you make a request and are not satisfied with our response, or believe that we are illegally processing your personal data, you have the right to lodge a complaint with a supervisory authority (or to the Office of the Information Commissioner in the United Kingdom) in the particular European state where you work, normally live, or where an alleged infringement occurred.
 A complaint may be submitted directly to us at the address below.

-If you have any questions about AANA’s privacy protection practices or believe we have not adhered to this Policy, please contact us at email@example.com.
+If you have any questions about AANA’s privacy protection practices or believe we have not adhered to this Policy, please notify us via our contact us form.